nicolaTab/DisneyMagicWebsite/README.md

 ## Contact

-If you have questions or suggestions, please feel free to reach out.
+If you have questions or suggestions, please feel free to reach out :)